KentoNishi/Spotify-Controls/readme.md

 # Installation
 1. [Download](https://github.com/KentoNishi/Spotify-Controls/archive/master.zip) the file.
-2. Unzip the folder.
+2. Unzip the file contents.
 3. Load the unpackaged extension manually.
+Make sure developer mode is enabled.
 4. Reload Spotify, and you are good to go!